kantichandrakar/Weather-App/README.md

 <hr>

-Made with ❤️ by Rohit
+Made with ❤️ by Kanti
 "# Weather-App"